dashingsoft/pyarmor/src/README.rst

-Protect Python Scripts By Pyarmor
+Protect Python Scripts By PyArmor
 =================================

-Pyarmor is a command line tool used to obfuscate python scripts, bind obfuscated scripts to fixed machine or expire obfuscated scripts.
+PyArmor is a command line tool used to obfuscate python scripts, bind obfuscated scripts to fixed machine or expire obfuscated scripts.
 It protects Python scripts by the following ways: